 60. Get the Southwest Companion Pass

 Earning the Southwest Companion Pass allows you a companion to fly with you for free on any Southwest flight you book with cash or points.
 We’ve used it to fly all across the US and the Caribbean – including flying our kids to Jamaica.
-Since Southwest updated their policy on earning signup bonuses with consumer cards, this – unfortunately – takes a lot more work than it used to.
+Since they recently updated their policy on earning signup bonuses with the Southwest Visa credit card, however, this unfortunately takes a lot more work than it used to.

 61. Use a discount broker